Ratlavath-Nikhilesh/Multiclass-Cardiac-Arrhythmia-Detection-from-Pre-Segmented-ECG-signals/README.md

 # Multiclass Cardiac Arrhythmia Detection from Pre-Segmented ECG Signals
-### Using Machine Learning and Deep Learning Techniques

 ## Overview
 This project focuses on the automated classification of heartbeats from pre-segmented ECG signals using both classical machine learning and deep learning approaches.